The unplugged Project

 FOR WHO

-For those curious about analog processes,
+Are you curious about analog processes,

-or simply tired of constant digital feedback.
+or tired of constant digital feedback?
+This is for you!

+More attention than precision.
 Closer to gesture than to decision.
+It was fun and free.

 A kind of photography that does not rush ahead of itself.